ABOUT COUNSELLING AND PSYCHOTHERAPY

 Addictions and Co-Dependency

 Some of my clients know they have an addiction problem but they have not been able or willing to address it properly.
-This can be alcoholism, drugs, sex or love addiction, gambling, debt, workaholism, OCD, food disorders, or any type of compulsive behaviour which is getting out of control.
+This can be alcoholism, drugs, sex or love addiction, pornography, gambling, video gaming, debt, workaholism, OCD, food disorders, or any type of compulsive behaviour which is getting out of control.

 For others, it is the addictive behaviour of partners or other family members which is causing angst in the lives.